aery32/sublime-aery32/README.md

 ### Supported commands

 - Create new project: prompts the directory where to create a new project.
-Then fetches the Aery32 framework in to that directory and set ups the Aery32.sublime-project file.
+Then fetches the Aery32 framework in to that directory and sets up the Aery32.sublime-project file.

 ## License